ahla-brfoley/abundanthousingla/README.md

 * camel case OR underscores
 * consistent use of capitalisation for functions, variables, and classes
 * it would be really nice if Python analyses tried to [adhere to to Pep 8](https://www.python.org/dev/peps/pep-0008/)

-## R analyses<a name="r_analyses"></a>
-The major tools that we should expect people to be able to use are Rstudio and jupyter notebook (with an R kernel).

-### Relative file location<a name="r_relative_paths"></a>
-In order to access files from a relative location in R (without directly editing the script with `setwd()`) every time use `library(here)`.
-This will set the path root to the git repo root (the folder containing `.git`).
-If you're using Rstudio, first set your working directory in the console or the 'More' dropdown list in the file browser on the bottom right.

-### UTF8<a name="r_utf8"></a>
-Character encoding can be a nightmare.
-It's handled pretty well in Python, but it can be tricky in R. We need to spend a bit of effort ensuring that all files are opened and written in utf-8, to maximise compatibility among datasets, languages, and operating systems.

-[https://support.rstudio.com/hc/en-us/articles/200532197-Character-Encoding](See how to do this.

-## Python analyses<a name="python_analyses"></a>
-Python 2.7 is dead.
-Let's only use Python >3.6.

-We should probably just, wherever possible, use Jupyter Notebook instead of worrying about Pycharm or other dev environments?
-This will need to be discussed---maybe let's watch what happens, and answer this question later.